Hanging Tough in the Oilfield Services Sector? You Can Survive If You Keep Your Focus

 “Our number one key, when we started this as a management team, is that we were out to build a good quality service company,” he says.
 “And we have.
 In the long run, we believe in what we’re doing.
 Regardless of whether it hurts you or not, you’ve got to maintain good service and have good people and good managers.
 When you do, it’s going to go a long ways for you.”

-Connally said Integrity is not the most expensive option for operators to consider, but they are not the cheapest, either.
-Like other wireline companies doing stage work, they charge by the stage.
+Connally said Integrity stands as neither the most expensive option for operators to consider, nor the cheapest.
+Meanwhile, like other wireline companies doing stage work, they charge by the stage.

 Each new opportunity provides another chance to build a relationship, according to Integrity’s director of operations, Matt Hargett.